Community-led total sanitation: History

 In 1999 and 2000, Kamal Kar was working in a village called Mosmoil in Rajshahi, Bangladesh, and decided that a system of attitudinal changes by villagers might have a longer-lasting effect than the existing top-down approach involving subsidies from NGOs and government.
-The Bangladeshi government began a programme of installing expensive latrines in the 1970s, but the government decided this was too costly, and many of the original latrines were abandoned.
-In the 1990s, a social mobilisation plan was begun to encourage people to demand and install better sanitation systems, but early success did not last, according to Kar.
-At that point Kar, a participatory development expert from India, was brought in by Wateraid and he concluded that the problem with previous approaches was that local people had not "internalised" the demand for sanitation.
+The Bangladeshi government began installing expensive latrines in the 1970s, but the government decided this was too costly, and many of the original latrines were abandoned.
+In the 1990s, a social mobilization plan was put in place to encourage people to demand and install better sanitation systems, but early success did not last, according to Kar.
+At that point, Kar, a participatory development expert from India, was brought in by WaterAid.
+He concluded that the problem with previous approaches was that local people had not "internalized" the demand for sanitation.
 He suggested a new approach: abandoning subsidies and appealing to the better nature of villagers and their sense of self-disgust to bring about change.
-The CLTS Foundation is the organisation set up by Kar to promote these ideas.
-Kar and Robert Chambers stated in their 2008 CLTS Handbook:
+The CLTS Foundation is the organization set up by Kar to promote these ideas.

-In time, NGOs and governments began to see the value of the approach and ran their own schemes in various countries, some with less aversion to subsidies than Kamal Kar.
-Community-led Total Sanitation as an idea had grown beyond its founder and is now often being run in slightly different ways, e.g. in India, Pakistan, Philippines, Nepal, Sierra Leone and Zambia.
-Non-governmental organizations (NGOs) were often in the lead when CLTS was first introduced in a country.
-India was an exception – here the government led the somewhat similar "Total Sanitation Campaign" which has been turned into the "Clean India Mission" or Swachh Bharat Abhiyan in 2014.

 It eventually became standard practice for NGOs to leave the community quite soon after "triggering" activities.
-When communities took the lead, change in sanitation practices was more longer term and sustainable.
+When communities took the lead, changes in sanitation practices were more long term and sustainable.

-CLTS as an idea now has many supporters around the world, with Robert Chambers, co-writer of the CLTS Foundation Handbook, describing it this way: